Big and Tall 1/4 Zip Pullover Fit Guide for Brands

 If the zipper pulls across the chest or abdomen, the whole front panel can look unstable.

-In simple terms, a men’s big and tall 1/4 zip pullover needs to solve three fit problems at once: enough width through the chest and abdomen, enough length through the body and sleeves, and enough front balance so the zipper, mock neck, and hem still look controlled.
+In simple terms, a men’s big and tall 1/4 zip pullover needs to solve three fit problems at the same time: enough width through the chest and abdomen, enough length through the body and sleeves, and enough front balance so the zipper, mock neck, and hem still look controlled.

 That is why extended-size pullovers should be reviewed through a proper fit block, not only a larger size chart.